50% Off - Book Now - Limited Time Only

 Armed with a tape measure, your Pool Safety Inspector completes an onsite inspection within 25-45 minutes, depending on the size of the pool area, the type of fencing, the condition of gates and latches and whether there are any non-compliant issues to address.

 During the inspection, the Pool Safety Inspector checks fence heights, gaps, gate operation, latch heights, climbable objects, and overall compliance with Australian Standards.
-If non-compliance issues are found, additional time may be needed for reinspection once repairs are completed.
+If non-compliance issues are found, an additional reinspection may be needed once repairs are completed.

 We’re on standby by phone or email to answer your questions.